tiiuae/sbomnix/doc/sbomnix_metadata.md

 be disabled with `--exclude-cpe-matching`, while `--exclude-meta` disables nixpkgs metadata entirely, including metadata-derived CPEs.

+The heuristic itself consults a small curated table of package names whose canonical CPE identity cannot be derived from the CPE dictionary, either because the name is absent from it or because the product name maps to several vendors.
+Nixpkgs metadata still takes precedence over the curated identity.

 Nixpkgs may also expose `possibleCPEs` guesses alongside its canonical CPE metadata. `sbomnix` keeps those guesses diagnostic-only and does not export them as the final component CPE.